Regular Potential Games: Second-Order Degeneracy in Games with Identical Payoffs

+Proposition~\ref{lemma_second_order_degeneracy} will be proved using Sard's theorem as outlined above.
+In this section we introduce some pertinent notation that will allow us to establish \eqref{eq_A_equals_0}, which is the key relationship allowing us to analyze second-order degeneracy.\footnote{We note that this setup is useful both for analyzing potential games and general games.
+Indeed, in Section~\ref{sec:general-games} this setup will be reused to establish the key inequality \eqref{eq_B_equals_zero}, which is the analog of \eqref{eq_A_equals_0} in general games.}

 Note that the set of joint pure strategies $Y$ may be expressed as an ordered set $Y=\{y^1,\ldots,y^K\}$ where each $y^\tau\in Y$, is an $N$-tuple of strategies, $\tau\in\{1,\ldots,K\}$.
-We will assume a particular ordering for this set after Proposition \ref{proposition_A_full_rank}.
+We will assume a particular ordering for this set after Proposition~\ref{proposition_A_full_rank}.

 In an identical-payoffs game there exists a single function $u:Y\to\R$ such that $u_i = u$ for all $i=1,\ldots,N$.
-If we consider the vector of utility coefficients $u=(u(y))_{y\in Y}\in R^K$ as a variable, then by \eqref{def_potential_fun1}, $U$ is linear in $u$.\footnote{The potential function $U$ is, of course, a function of both $x$ and $u$.
-However, since we will only exploit the dependence on $u$ in this section, we generally stick to the standard game-theoretic convention of writing $U$ as a function of $x$ only \cite{fudenberg1991game}.} At this point we will express $U$ in a more convenient form.
+If we consider the vector of utility coefficients $u=(u(y))_{y\in Y}\in R^K$ as a variable, then by \eqref{eq_potential_expanded_form2}, $U$ is linear in $u$.\footnote{The potential function $U$ is, of course, a function of both $x$ and $u$.
+However, since we will only exploit the dependence on $u$ in this section, we generally stick to the standard game-theoretic convention of writing $U$ as a function of $x$ only \cite{fudenberg1991game}.} At this point we will express $U$ in a more convenient form (see \eqref{def_potential_fun}) which more clearly exposes this relationship.

-Let $\tau=1,\ldots,K$, $i=1,\ldots,N$ and $x_i\in X_i$.
+Let $\tau\in\{1,\ldots,K\}$, $i\in\{1,\ldots,N\}$ and $x_i\in X_i$.
 We define $q_i^\tau:X_i\rightarrow [0,1]$ by